Sleeping in Airports

 Abu Dhabi Airport Hotels

-If sleeping in Abu Dhabi airport sounds like a nightmare, there is a hotel inside the airport and another nearby:
+If sleeping in Abu Dhabi airport sounds like a nightmare, there is one hotel inside the terminal and another nearby:

-• AUHotel – Location: Terminal A, Airside, Inside the transit area.
-Available for overnight and short stays (3 – 12 hours). » Check Rates
+• AUHotel – Located inside Terminal A, airside within the transit area.
+Offers short stays (typically 3–12 hours) and overnight stays. » Check Rates

-• Premier Inn Abu Dhabi International Airport – Free shuttle to Terminal A. » Check Rates
+• Premier Inn Abu Dhabi International Airport – Located off-site, with a free shuttle serving Terminal A. » Check Rates

 Visit Tripadvisor to see a list of hotels near Abu Dhabi Airport that can be sorted by price, distance, traveller rating and popularity.